Prezzodaman/pymod/README.md

 * The sample rate has a surprising effect on the quality of samples!
 Higher sample rates will sound better, but it'll use a lot more processing time.
 48000 Hz is recommended!
 * The filter "simulation" is far from perfect; it's very subtle, but it's there.
 I have no plans to make it accurate, as E0x is almost never used.
 It's only here for the sake of completion!
 * Rendering channels individually will take much longer.
 For example, a 4 channel module will take 4x as long, as it goes through the whole module for each channel.
 It's done this way so it uses less RAM, instead of storing all the channels at once.
+	* The individual files will be at the same volume as if playing a module normally.

 ## Supported effects
 * **0xy** - Arpeggio